thissop/YSOs/caltech/documentation.md

 ## plot_data.py
 - **Overview:** this file provides a standardized general plotting routine.
 - **Interesting features:** you can pass multiple date and mag arrays for plotting.
-You can also set whether the output is a plot opened in a new window or a saved file (because if we set it to open new plots for hundreds of files...forget *:(){ :|:& };:* opening hundreds of plots would probably ddos your computer just as easily xD).
+You can also set whether the output is a plot opened in a new window or a saved file (because if we set it to open new plots for hundreds of files...forget *:(){ :|:& };:* opening hundreds of plots would probably dos your computer just as easily xD).
 - **Argument definitions:**
   - x:
   - colors: